-A walking route of 4.7km, the Wandelbos is known by many locals.
-Here, you can find extraordinary trees- such as giant redwoods.
+A walking route of 4.7 kilometres, the Wandelbos is known by many locals.
+Here, you can find extraordinary trees, such as giant redwoods.

 The beauty that is Heiderpark

-While journeying through this 4.6km path, you might encounter a serene lake overlooked by trees that reflect upon the water when the sun is nice – if that’s not photogenic enough for you, we don’t know what is.
+While journeying along this path you might encounter a serene lake overlooked by trees that reflect upon the water when the sun is nice — if that’s not photogenic enough for you, we don’t know what is.